hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 ### Task 5 (Optional): Install Tailscale for remote monitoring

 If you're gifting this BirdNET-Pi to someone else who wants you to act as tech support for their installation, or you want to be able to check on your own installation while you're not connected to your home Wi-Fi network, you can add your Pi to a [Tailscale](https://tailscale.com/) network---basically, it acts as a virtual private network for your various devices.
+This is an optional task!

 <details><summary>***Click to see instructions***</summary>